roshansamuel/joss_saras/paper.md

 and this vortex rapidly grows in size and occupies the entire region of the cavity.
 For the simulation we employ a $129 \times 129$ grid, and carry it out till $t = 30$.
 The solver computes this solution using 4 MPI processes in approximately 12 minutes on an Intel workstation.
-The output by ``SARAS`` at the final time is used for comparison with the results of Ghia et al. [@Ghia:JCP1982]
+The output by ``SARAS`` at the final time is used for comparison with the results of @Ghia:JCP1982

 In the website we supply the Bash and Python scripts to compile and run this test case.
-After automatic execution of SARAS, a Python script reads the output from ``SARAS`` and compares the horizontal and vertical velocity profiles across the geometric center of the square cavity.
+After automatic execution of ``SARAS``, a Python script reads the output from ``SARAS`` and compares the horizontal and vertical velocity profiles across the geometric center of the square cavity.
-The corresponding results from [@Ghia:JCP1982] are also available with the installation.
+The corresponding results from @Ghia:JCP1982 are also available with the installation.
 We compare the two results and exhibit them in Figure \ref{figure1}.
-We observe that the profiles computed by ``SARAS`` match very well with those by Ghia et al. [@Ghia:JCP1982], thus providing a strong validation for our code.
+We observe that the profiles computed by ``SARAS`` match very well with those by @Ghia:JCP1982, thus providing a strong validation for our code.
 This quick validation of the solver, which can be done as a part of its installation, is one of the strengths of this package.

-![Velocity profiles from the simulation of lid-driven cavity on a $129^2$ grid with ``SARAS`` (orange lines), plotted along with the data from [@Ghia:JCP1982] (blue stars):
+![Velocity profiles from the simulation of lid-driven cavity on a $129^2$ grid with ``SARAS`` (orange lines), plotted along with the data from @Ghia:JCP1982 (blue stars):
   (a) The vertical profile of the x-component of velocity, $v_x$, along the line across the geometric center of the cavity (b) The horizontal profile of the z-component of velocity, $v_z$, along the line across the geometric center of the cavity.
   \label{figure1}](ldc_profiles.png)